-equatorial precession: -1st 323 Euler angle equatorial precession: 2nd 323 Euler angle ZETAA zeta A THETAA theta_A PA p_A general precession gamma_J2000 J2000.0 RA difference of ecliptic poles GAM phi_J2000 J2000.0 codeclination of ecliptic pole PHT PSI psi_J2000 longitude difference of equator poles, J2000.0 The returned values are all radians.
+equatorial precession: -1st 323 Euler angle equatorial precession: 2nd 323 Euler angle ZETAA zeta A THETAA theta_A PA p_A general precession gamma_J2000 J2000.0 RA difference of ecliptic poles GAM J2000.0 codeclination of ecliptic pole phi_J2000 PHT PSI psi_J2000 longitude difference of equator poles, J2000.0 The returned values are all radians.
 3) Hilton et al. (2006) Table 1 also contains angles that depend on models distinct from the PO3 precession theory itself, namely the IAU 2000A frame bias and nutation.
 The quoted polynomials are used in other SOFA routines: . iau_XY06 contains the polynomial parts of the X and Y series. . iau_S06 contains the polynomial part of the s+XY/2 series. . iau_PFW06 implements the series for the Fukushima-Williams angles that are with respect to the GCRS pole (i.e. the variants that include frame bias).
 4) The IAU resolution stipulated that the choice of parameterization was left to the user, and so an IAU compliant precession implementation can be constructed using various combinations of the angles returned by the present routine.
-5) The parameterization used by SOFA is the Fukushima-Williams angles referred directly to the GCRS pole.
-These are the final four arguments returned by the present routine, but are more efficiently calculated by calling the routine iau_PFW06.
+5) The parameterization used by SOFA is the version of the Fukushima-Williams angles that refers directly to the GCRS pole.
+These angles may be calculated by calling the routine iau_PFW06.
 SOFA also supports the direct computation of the CIP GCRS X,Y by series, available by calling iau_XY06.
 6) The agreement between the different parameterizations is at the 1 microarcsecond level in the present era.
 7) When constructing a precession formulation that refers to the GCRS pole rather than the dynamical pole, it may (depending on the choice of angles) be necessary to introduce the frame bias explicitly.
 Reference: Hilton, J. et al., 2006, Celest.Mech.Dyn.Astron.
 94, 351 Called: iau OBL06 mean obliquity, IAU 2006